yassmine-x/fe-NCNEWS/README.md

 The frontend was built with React and the styling was done using CSS.

-Upon cloning this repo, run "npm install" in order to install the relevant packages and dependencies.
-Then run "npm start" to view the app.
+Upon cloning this repo, run `npm install` in order to install the relevant packages and dependencies.
+Then run `npm start` to view the app.

 ## Final Words